catfoolyou/Block-Bypass/README.md

 ## Chrome DNS (BYOD only)

-If you are bringing your own computer, you can do this to prevent sites being blocked (untested)
+If you are bringing your own computer, you can do this to prevent sites being blocked

 [Explanation for dumbasses like me](https://simpledns.plus/kb/195-how-to-enable-dns-over-https-doh-in-chrome)